Dr Craig Manning

-I currently work in the lab of Prof Stefan Przyborski.
-I'm part of a project which is building an in silco model of signalling pathways involved in structure and function of skin.
+For most of 2018 I worked in the lab of Prof Stefan Przyborski.
+I was part of a project which is building an in silco model of signalling pathways involved in structure and function of skin.
 The model predictions are being validated against the biology.
 The model will be used to identify novel targets for application to skin health care.

 I work in the group of David Weinkove looking at nematode/bacteria interactions.
 I was recently awarded funding from ICURe, an Innovation-to-Commercialisation programme, piloted by SETsquared and funded by HEFCE and Innovate UK.

 This funding will allow me to find out about how people outside my lab, both in academia and industry, use C.elegans and what questions they want to ask.
 With this information we will hopefuly be able to gauge how we could make our imaging rig an attractive solution.